 It is not the first time that such a scene occurred.
-Earlier we saw YouTube banning a few famous personalities on the ground of racism, and other ethnic – bashing that these people were spewing over the social media.
+Earlier we saw YouTube banning a few famous personalities on the ground of racism, and other ethnic-bashing that these people were spewing over social media.
 And this time, it is a shocking number of 11.4 million videos concerning the extensive reviewing that people were making videos of.

-While social media is a hub of new knowledge and introduction to new equipment, it has also been used as a corruptive tool of spreading criticism, and other commentaries that deemed negative on human sentiments.
-Moreover, apart from certain useful reviews, various videos made on a similar theme seemed to have spread negative impact focusing less on utility and more on trolling, criticizing and shaming.
+While social media is a hub of new knowledge and introduction to new equipment, it has also been used as a corruptive tool for spreading criticism, and other commentaries that are deemed negative on human sentiments.
+Moreover, apart from certain useful reviews, various videos made on a similar theme seemed to have spread negative impact focusing less on utility and more on trolling, criticizing, and shaming.

 YouTube pointed out that the number of videos restored after appeals rose from 25% in the first quarter to 50% in the second quarter of 2020, although these appeals accounted for less than 3% of deleted videos.